Bikoil/Magicord/README.md

 - Modern reaction roles
 - Setup applications as an alternative to google forms
 - Safety system against raids
 - Configuration to your liking
 - Edit the bot's code to your liking!
 (Need js knowledge)
+- Silly commands (cuz why not)

 __NOTE THAT MOST OF THESE FEATURES HAVE NOT BEEN IMPLEMENTED YET__